 9. Seattle Gets Less Rain Than New York

 This is the fact every Seattleite wants you to know.
 Seattle averages 37 inches of rain per year — less than New York (50), Miami (62), and Houston (50).
-It just drizzles more often.
+It simply drizzles more often.
 152 rainy days, but most are light mist, not downpours.

 10. Layers, Not Heavy Coats